w3c/wcag3/guidelines/groups/image-and-media-alternatives/captions/captions-are-adaptable.md

 status: developing
 ---

-The appearance of captions and the language of captions are adaptable.
+The appearance of :term[captions] and the language of captions are adaptable.